PandaSekh/Jekyll-YAMT/about.md

 Vietnam.
 Her contribution to the different projects included reviewing literature, designing studies and surveys, analyzing data, and presenting results in scientific and lay publications and conferences.
-She also mentored 8 graduate student (3 MSc and 5 PhD) for diverse projects, and volunteered for Veterinarians Without Borders in two countries and for training future volunteers.
+She also mentored 8 graduate students (3 MSc and 5 PhD) for diverse projects, and volunteered for Veterinarians Without Borders in two countries and for training future volunteers.